 TRIPLE GODDESS - Refer to MOTHER, MAIDEN, CRONE

 WAND - A rod or staff that is prepared so that it may be used for magickal or psychic purposes, usually to project some form of power.
 One of the Witches tools, representing Air.
 Though elemental affiliation may vary from one tradition to the next.

 WARLOCK - Seventeenth century Scotland.
-Bad Scottish pronounciation of the Old English words waer logga, denoting a traitor to the Craft, meaning oath breaker, or betrayer of the faith.
+Bad Scottish pronunciation of the Old English words waer logga, denoting a traitor to the Craft, meaning oath breaker, or betrayer of the faith.
 Because of these negative connotations, it is not used by Wiccans today.

 WATCH TOWERS - Originally from Ceremonial Magic, has now incorporated into many Traditions of Wicca, these are the four elemental directions or quarters corresponding to the appropriate points on the compass called to protect the Circle during its establishment.
 Each of them have a correspondence between the compass point, an element, and color associated with them, varying amongst different traditions

 WICA - Old English name for the form of worship practiced by heathens.

 WICCA - the name most modern day Witches use for the Craft.
 It is, in actuality, the Old English word for male witch, the feminine being wicce.
 The Old English word, Wiccain meant to bend or to shape.
 This is the root word from which we get wicker.